Yasumoto/talks/2022/07/cloud_native_homelab.md

 # Crossover Cable

+* Straight-through cable:
-In a straight-through cable, pins on one end correspond exactly to the corresponding pins on the other end (pin 1 to pin 1, pin 2 to pin 2, etc.).
-Using the same wiring scheme at each end yields a straight-through cable (a given color wire connects to a given number pin, the same at both ends).
-In this case, the terminations are identical, so only one pinout is required.
+  * Pins on one end correspond exactly to the corresponding pins on the other end

-In a crossover cable, pins do not correspond – some or all of the conductors are swapped at the terminations.
-For example, if pin 1 on one end goes to pin 2 on the other end, then pin 2 on one end goes to pin 1 on the other end, and the other pins remain unaffected.
-Such crossover cables are electrically symmetrical, meaning that they work identically regardless of which way you plug them in (if you turn the cable around, it still connects the same pins as before).
-Using different wiring at each end yields a crossover cable (a given color wire connects to one number pin at one end, and a different number pin at the other).
+  * Only works when plugged into an appropriate device, like a switch

+* Crossover cable
+  * Pins do not correspond
+  * Input from one side goes to output on the other

 https://en.wikipedia.org/wiki/Crossover_cable